mfoc/monitor-internet-connection/README.md

 How do I run the program monitor-internet-connection.py
 -------------------------------------------------------
-After following the installation instructions above:

-1) Run the following command in the console/terminal
+Run the following command in the console/terminal.

 ```console
 python monitor-internet-connection.py
 ```